Hamzamt99/calo/README.md

 # 5️⃣ Start the backend server
 npm run dev

+Note: I did a script for load test over the bullmq queue you can run it by write this command (node ./test.js)

 💡 Important: Running migrations & seeder is mandatory before starting.

+---

 # Go to frontend directory
 cd football-manager-frontend